wp-plugins/wp-instagram-bank/readme.txt

 * Use sensible and simple markup
 * Cache where possible - filters are provided to adjust cache timings
 * Require little setup - avoid oAuth for example

-###IMPORTANT: If you think you found a bug in the WP Instagram Bank or have any problem or question concerning WP Instagram Bank, do not hesitate to contact us at support@tech-banker.com.

-***September 16, 2014: We're happy to announce that WP Instagram Bank reached 800+ plugin downloads in only 1 month.
-We frequently receive positive feedback from people using our WP Instagram Bank Plugin for WordPress.
-Thanks so much for your support!***

 ### WP Instagram Bank is now available in the following Languages